TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/62 - 1 John/1 John 2/1 John 2.15.md

 ---

-Love not the world, neither the things that are in the world.
-If any man love the world, the love of the Father is not in him.
+Don't love the world, neither the things that are in the world.
+If anyone loves the world, the Father's love isn't in him.